A Simple Overview

 OnsetDelay and TargetOnsetTime: OnsetDelay is the difference between the TargetOnsetTime and the OnsetTime.
 The TargetOnsetTime is a timestamp calculated internally by E-Prime at the conclusion of the prior object.
 With a discrete trial paradigm, OnsetDelay should be as small as possible1.

 1In some cases, OnsetDelay can be negative.
 This can occur when using RefreshAlignment.
-See OVERVIEW: Obtaining Accurate Timing and Timing Best Practices
+See TIMING: Obtaining Accurate Timing and Timing Best Practices